kporemba/krystyna-poremba-capstone-api/README.md

 Follow the instructions below to run a local version of KP Kustoms.
 Ensure you have already installed node, npm and MySQL.

-1. Clone or download this repo and the backend repo from here: https://github.com/kporemba/krystyna-poremba-capstone
+1. Clone or download this repo and the frontend repo from here: https://github.com/kporemba/krystyna-poremba-capstone

 ### Set up the backend